-Adenosine; Biological Psychiatry; Cerebral Cortex; Cognition Disorders; Dopamine; GABAergic Neurons; Limbic System; Neuropharmacology; Neurophysiology and behavioral; Receptors, Metabotropic Glutamate; Stress, Psychological
+Adenosine; Biological Psychiatry; Cerebral Cortex; Cognitive Science; Decision Making; Dopamine; GABAergic Neurons; Learning; Limbic System; Motivation; Neuropharmacology; Neurophysiology and behavioral; Psychoses, Substance-Induced; Receptors, Metabotropic Glutamate; Stress, Psychological

 Techniques, methods & infrastructure